 ✅ Keep it Short and Daily

 10–15 minutes of focused letter activities every day is far more effective than an hour once a week.
 Consistency is the key to building strong letter recognition skills.
+Also check our free Autism Resources for visual learning tools that support letter recognition for children with special needs.

 ✅ Connect Letters to Pictures